gzc/kicksystems/system_design.md

 A : Making query in local machine will be much cheaper than making query to main server.
 So we can make a copy in locak machine and update every hour, but it may be very expensive.

-Q : Yes it is very expensive, I mean passing a string is very expensive,
+Q : Yes it is very expensive, I mean passing a string is very expensive, how to deal with it?

+A : pass by hash value.